 Eating the right amount of food can help someone with diabetes maintain their blood glucose levels.

 Dietary changes that may help someone with diabetes lower their A1c levels include eating regularly, being mindful of portion sizes, eating a variety of foods, and spreading carbohydrate-rich foods throughout the day.

 People with diabetes can work with a healthcare professional to develop a personalized nutrition plan.

 Following a nutritious, balanced diet that contains the foods listed above can help people with diabetes manage their condition and prevent complications by:

 - managing blood sugar

 - reducing the risk of kidney disease

-Pregnant people with gestational diabetes can discuss a diet plan with their healthcare professional to create a meal plan that can help them and their baby stay safe and healthy.
+Pregnant people with gestational diabetes can work with a healthcare professional to create a meal plan that helps them and the fetus stay safe and healthy.